poulamisganguly/impl-adapted-filters/README.md

     jupyter lab --no-browser --port=5678 --ip=127.0.0.1

-Open the notebook on your web browser by clicking on the generated link or navigating to http://127.0.0.1:5678/
+Open the notebook on your web browser by clicking on the generated link.

 ## License